About Chris Watts

 In 2009, the Denton City Council appointed Chris to represent the City on the TMPA board.
 Chris quickly assumed leadership roles, first as Secretary, then as Vice-President.
 He was elected board President in 2012 and 2013, then continued to represent Denton on the TMPA board until 2021.

-TMPA sold its production facility in 2021 and, today, continues to divest itself of assets on its path to dissolution.
-To date, Denton has received proceeds from the sale of the TMPA plant and mine land.
+After Chris was elected board president, TMPA began considering closing its production facility.
+TMPA sold its production facility in 2021 and, today, continues to divest itself of assets beyond transmission system assets.
+To date, Denton has received proceeds from the sale of the TMPA plant and land.

 Denton County Transportation Authority